Golf Tutorials

 Let's get the technical part out of the way first.
 In a traditional game of stroke play, according to the official Rules of Golf, there is no maximum number of strokes you can take on a single hole.
 Your objective is simply to get the ball into the cup, and your score for that hole is the total number of times you hit the ball to do so.
 If it takes you 9 strokes, your score is 9.
 If it takes you 15, your score is 15.

 You often see this in professional tournaments.
-When a player hits a ball into the water-hazard-that-is-really-a-river multiple times or gets stuck in a nightmarish pot bunker, they have to keep playing until the ball is holed out.
+When a player hits a ball into a water hazard that is actually a river multiple times or gets stuck in a nightmarish pot bunker, they have to keep playing until the ball is holed out.
 Why?
 Because in professional stroke play competitions, every single stroke counts, and failing to complete a hole results in disqualification.
 A famous, if painful, example is Jean van de Velde’s triple-bogey 7 on the 18th hole of the 1999 Open Championship, where he had to play out every shot, dashing his hopes of winning.

 Your Score for Handicap: Understanding "Net Double Bogey"